davidlj95/chrislb/README.md

 pnpm run prebuild
 ```

-> If you run `npm run build` with `npm`, this script will run too because of [npm's pre/post scripts](https://docs.npmjs.com/cli/v9/using-npm/scripts#pre--post-scripts)

 ### Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you